 ECI lead: Dr John Ingram

 How do we promote a healthier diet which has a lower environmental impact and also enhances local and national enterprise?
-By starting with the meal and working backwards through the supply chain to the grower, BeanMeals research will be based on a ‘fork-to-farm’ concept – a reversal of the usual production-led ‘farm-to-fork’ model.
+By starting with the meal, the research works backwards through the supply chain to the grower.
+BeanMeals is therefore based on a ‘fork-to-farm’ concept – a reversal of the usual production-led ‘farm-to-fork’ model – and aims to establish how to enable the systemic innovations needed to transform food system outcomes.
+These systemic innovations require collaboration between multiple actors across the supply chain using systems approaches.

 Promoting UK-grown beans in healthy school meals